30th Annual Student Scholar Day Events

 SSD Art Exhibition

-During the 2025 Student Scholars Day event, the Department of Visual and Media Arts will curate exhibits that highlight the high standards of student scholarship in the department.
+During the 2026 Student Scholars Day event, the Department of Visual and Media Arts will curate exhibits that highlight the high standards of student scholarship in the department.
 Showcased in the atrium gallery of the Calder Art Center will be exceptional drawing work from a variety of classes.
-The exhibit will be on display from April 7-25, 2025.
+The exhibit will be on display throughout the month of April.

 Promotional Materials Request